 The salary is competitive and will commensurate with qualifications and experience.

-Send resume, cover letter, and writing sample to email@example.com.
-No phone calls please.
+Send resume, cover letter, and a writing sample to email@example.com.
+No phone calls, please.

 Increasingly, campuses have been the scene of propagandistic assaults on Israel.
 Distorted literature, extreme speakers and false, inflammatory images are all too common, creating harmful misperceptions of Israel.
 This hostile environment can be intimidating to students seeking fair and objective information on Middle East issues.

 CAMERA provides assistance to students through the EMET for Israel groups and CAMERA Fellows Program.
 This includes giving resources and guidance in sponsoring campus speakers or films, planning and creating events and addressing Middle East distortions in campus publications, fliers, rallies, and classroom teaching.